HLTech/SqlEventStore4J/README.md

 ## Overview <a name="Overview"></a>

-If you want to use event sourcing together with java and sql database that library is for you.
+If you want to use event sourcing together with java and sql database this library is for you.
 In additional to its primary goal, which is event persistence, it also:
 * helps to deal with DDD aggregates (supports aggregate recreation from events)
 * supports hexagonal architecture approach (does not force your events and aggregates to extend library-specific classes)